franciscop/picnic/plugins/button/documentation.md

 ## Colors

 The default color is dark blue.
-In total there are 5 colors.
+There are 5 colors:

 <p>
 <button>Normal</button>